cvijoviclab/Snf1-localization/README.txt

-This folder ocntians subfolders with supplementary data for the paper:
+This folder contians subfolders with supplementary data for the paper:
 "Exploring Carbon Source Related Localization and Phosphorylation in the Snf1/Mig1 Network using Population and Single Cell-based Approaches"

 it contains the following subfolders: